OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 Our Biodiversity Nursery offers thousands of varieties of open-pollinated plants through our seasonal Annuals Plant Sale events (focused on annual plants) and numerous Perennials Weekends.

 There is nothing like learning by doing.

-Join us March through November for a rare opportunity to tend the Wildlands Preserve at OAEC with knowledgeable OAEC staff.
+Join us next year for rare opportunities to tend the Wildlands Preserve at OAEC with knowledgeable OAEC staff.

 Volunteers work on projects such as saving seed on native grasses and wildflowers; conducting restoration forestry activities such as thinning and limbing Douglas fir, preparing round poles for building projects, tending heritage oaks; creating habitat brush piles and bird boxes; and much more.
 We botanize, birdwatch, learn about the mammals and insects at home in the backcountry, and generally have a wild time!